 PHOTO 4

 Step 13.
-Take the cake out of the oven, and while it is hot, flip it on a clean tea towel generously sprinkled with icing (powdered) sugar.
+Remove the cake from the oven, and while it is hot, flip it on a clean tea towel generously sprinkled with icing (powdered) sugar.

 Step 14.
 Gently remove the baking sheet (photo 5) or parchment paper from the base of the cake and cover it with a clean parchment sheet.